kuboon/passkeys-middleware/hono-middleware/README.md

 middleware stores the session in `c.get('passkey')` and includes an optional `redirectTo` value in the `/authenticate/verify` response so clients can send users back to the protected URL they originally visited.

+The middleware derives the relying-party origin for each request from the incoming `Origin` header (falling back to the request URL) and persists it alongside the issued challenge so that the verification step can assert the exact origin that initiated the ceremony.

 ### Storage